Property Investment

 Many would-be investors find themselves torn between two competing priorities:

-In both scenarios, you’re going to be spending money.
+In both scenarios you’re going to be spending money.
 Whether you invest or buy a bigger home, you’ll likely take on a bigger mortgage.

-There is only so much debt you can take on, so you might not be able to do both, especially if you are just about to have a baby.
-Often one parent is at home on parental leave, so your household income may drop for a while.
+There is only so much debt you can take on, so you might not be able to do both, especially if you’re about to have a baby.

 So there are definite pros.